Review Oeksound Soothe 3

 The Biggest Difference Compared To Soothe2

-The biggest improvement for me is clearly the workflow.
+One of the biggest improvements for me is clearly the workflow.

 Oeksound also redesigned the underlying algorithm.
 The new Soft Mode now reacts relative to the overall frequency balance instead of simply targeting loud peaks.
-In practice, this results in more natural and musical behavior, especially on dynamic material.
-The result feels noticeably smoother and more transparent than before.
+It also uses an adaptive threshold rather than a fixed one, responding relative to the incoming signal level rather than a static cutoff.
+The result feels noticeably smoother and more transparent than before – especially on dynamic material.

 Hard Mode is still available for more aggressive processing and remains excellent for sidechain applications and creative sound shaping.
 I like to switch to this mode when I want to steer the signal in a completely different direction.